What is a Firebrand CREST Cyber Intrusion Analyst Apprenticeship?

 - Paying their apprentice the recommended minimum wage of £250 per week.

-What qualifications can Cyber Intrusion Analyst apprentices achieve?
+What qualifications ans certifications can CREST Cyber Intrusion Analyst apprentices achieve?

 How will Firebrand help?